maheshjasti/mj-live-status-boards/README.md

 ## How to run Examples?

 Download given Examples.html, js and css folders.
 Directly double-click Examples.html file or drag it into any browser.
 Thats it, you can see the sample live boards.
+Now hold on for few seconds to see the live feed being updated to the boards and you will love the cool boards being updated smoothly.

 ## Screen captures
 ![GitHub Logo](/images/Example-1-Screen-1.PNG)